andrew/ultimate-awesome/README.md

 - [awesome-windows-opinionated](https://github.com/jzelinskie/awesome-windows-opinionated) - An awesome & opinionated list of best applications and tools for Windows.
 - [awesome-repos](https://github.com/kaichii/awesome-repos) - ⭐ 仓库整理.
 - [personal-awesome-list](https://github.com/kalbir/personal-awesome-list) - To help find that great article I wanted to share with you.
-- [awesome-llm-computational-argumentation](https://github.com/kashiwabyte/awesome-llm-computational-argumentation) - The Hub of Computational Argumentation in the Era of LLM.
 - [awesome-of-awesome-ml](https://github.com/KatsuyaITO/awesome-of-awesome-ml) - Awesome list of awesome lists of machine learning.
 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.